Christina El Moussa Dating New Mystery Man? Enjoys Date Night At Hockey Game

 Ooh la la!
-Christina El Moussa enjoyed a date with a mystery man on March 23, and the two had a blast at the Anaheim Ducks game!
-The ‘Flip Or Flop’ star called it quits with Gary Anderson, so has another lucky bachelor swooped her up?!
+Christina El Moussa enjoyed a romantic date with a mystery man on March 23, and the two had a blast at the Anaheim Ducks game!
+The ‘Flip or Flop’ star called it quits with Gary Anderson, so has another lucky bachelor swooped her up?!

 Christina El Moussa, 33, is one hot commodity!
 The stunning Flip or Flop star, who recently split with contractor Gary Anderson, was reportedly spotted on a date with a mystery man at the Anaheim Ducks hockey game on March 23.
 The pair sat rink-side on the glass and stayed until the very end of the game, according to E!
 News.
 “She was in a really good mood,” the eyewitness revealed.
 “They were standing together, clapping alone and with everyone else.”
 She’s living it up!